Norway: Migration

-In 2012, the immigrant community (which includes immigrants and children born in Norway of immigrant parents) grew by 55,300, a record high.
-Net immigration from abroad reached 47,300 (300 higher than in 2011), while immigration accounted for 72% of Norway's population growth.
-17% of newborn children were born to immigrant parents.
-Children of Pakistani, Somali and Vietnamese parents made up the largest groups of all Norwegians born to immigrant parents.

-Pakistani Norwegians are the largest non-European minority group in Norway.
-Most of their 32,700 members live in and around Oslo.
-The Iraqi and Somali immigrant populations have increased significantly in recent years.
-After the enlargement of the EU in 2004, a wave of immigrants arrived from Central and Northern Europe, particularly Poland, Sweden and Lithuania.
-The fastest growing immigrant groups in 2011 in absolute numbers were from Poland, Lithuania and Sweden.
-The policies of immigration and integration have been the subject of much debate in Norway.
+In 2024, approximately 931,081 individuals (16.8% of the population) of the population of Norway were immigrants.
+Of these, 386,559 (41.5%) had a Western background (Europe, USA, Canada, Australia and New Zealand), while 544,521 (58.5%) had a non-Western background (Asia, Africa, South and Central America).
+221,459 individuals (4% of the population) were children of immigrants, born in Norway.

+The largest groups of immigrants are from Poland, Lithuania, Sweden, Syria, and Ukraine.

+Immigrants have settled in all Norwegian municipalities.
+In 2013, the cities with the highest share of immigrants were Oslo (32%) and Drammen (27%).
+According to Reuters, Oslo is the "fastest growing city in Europe because of increased immigration".
+In recent years, immigration has accounted for most of Norway's population growth.

 Religion

 Church of Norway

 Separation of church and state happened significantly later in Norway than in most of Europe, and remains incomplete.
 In 2012, the Norwegian parliament voted to grant the Church of Norway greater autonomy, a decision which was confirmed in a constitutional amendment on 21 May 2012.

 Until 2012 parliamentary officials were required to be members of the Evangelical-Lutheran Church of Norway, and at least half of all government ministers had to be a member of the state church.
 As state church, the Church of Norway's clergy were viewed as state employees, and the central and regional church administrations were part of the state administration.
 Members of the Royal family are required to be members of the Lutheran church.
 On 1 January 2017, Norway made the church independent of the state, but retained the Church's status as the "people's church".

-Most Norwegians are registered at baptism as members of the Church of Norway, which has been Norway's state church since its establishment.
-In recent years the church has been granted increasing internal autonomy, but it retains its special constitutional status and other special ties to the state, and the constitution requires that the reigning monarch must be a member and states that the country's values are based on its Christian and humanist heritage.
-Many remain in the church to participate in the community and practices such as baptism, confirmation, marriage and burial rites.
-About 70.6% of Norwegians were members of the Church of Norway in 2017.
-In 2017, about 53.6% of all newborns were baptised and about 57.9% of all 15-year-old persons were confirmed in the church.
+Most Norwegians are registered at baptism as members of the Church of Norway.
+Many remain in the church to participate in the community and practices such as baptism, confirmation, marriage, and burial rites.
+About 61.7% of Norwegians were members of the Church of Norway in 2024.
+In the same year, approximately 50.4% of all newborns were baptised and about 47.6% of all 15-year-olds were confirmed in the church.